ranzer/react-redux-realworld-example-app/README.md

     - Show basic user info
     - List of articles populated from author's created articles or author's favorited articles

-## Build and deploy infrastructure
+## Setup build and deploy infrastructure

 For creating build and deploy pipeline Jenkins CI/CD tools is used.
 Files used to define the pipeline and execute build and deploy are: